jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 (3) `fch2inp a.fch -gvb 5 -open 1`
 This is used for transferring GVB orbitals for non-singlet molecule.
 In this way, you tell the utility fch2inp the number of GVB pairs and singly-occupied orbitals, so that fch2inp can adjust the order of MOs.

 This utility supports two types of basis functions: (1) pure spherical harmonic functions; (2) pure Cartesian functions.
-To transfer MOs from GAMESS back to Gaussian, see [4.5.15 dat2fch](#4515-dat2fch).
+To transfer MOs from GAMESS back to Gaussian, see [dat2fch](#4515-dat2fch).

 Note that if you use background charges in your studied system, the background charges are not recorded in the .fch(k) file.
 So there are no background charges in the generated .inp file, either.
-To add background charges, you need to use the utility `add_bgcharge_to_inp` (see [4.5.1](#451-add_bgcharge_to_inp)).
+To add background charges, you need to use the utility [add_bgcharge_to_inp](#451-add_bgcharge_to_inp).

-## 4.5.22 fch2inporb
+## 4.5.23 fch2inporb
 Transfer MOs from Gaussian to (Open)Molcas.
 A .input file and a .INPORB file will be generated.
 The .input file is the input file of (Open)Molcas, and it contains the geometry, basis set data and keywords.
 The .INPORB file contains the MOs.
 Two examples are shown and explained below

 (1) `fch2inporb a.fch`